docsforadobe/ame-scripting-guide/docs/reference/reference.md

 - `onAudioPreEncodeProgress: constant string` : Notify when the audio pre-encode progress changes (available since 24.0)
 - `onBatchItemStatusChanged: constant string` : Notify when batch item status has been changed.
-You can call the API’s groupIndex, itemIndex and status for more info.
+You can call the API's groupIndex, itemIndex and status for more info.
 - `onEncodeComplete: constant string` : Notify when the batch item has been encoded.
-You can call the API’s encodeCompleteStatus and encodeCompleteTime for more info.
+You can call the API's encodeCompleteStatus and encodeCompleteTime for more info.
 - `onEncodingItemProgressUpdated: constant string` : Notify the encoding progress.